percona/pmm-doc/docs/reference/develop_advisor_checks.md

 ## Backend

+At the backend, pmm-managed does the following:
+{.power-number}

 1. pmm-managed checks that the installation is opted-in for checks.
 2. pmm-managed downloads files with checks from Percona Platform.
 3. pmm-managed verifies file signatures using a list of hard-coded public keys.
 At least one signature should be correct.